iKaioC/first-website-devhabbos/README.md

 # First DevHabbos WebSite

-This is the first De Habbos website prototype.
+This is the first DevHabbos website prototype.
 Used from 2020 to 2022.

 Languages used:
 HTML